REGnosys/rune-docs/website/drr-site/get-started/introducing-drr.md

 ## Development roadmap
 As an open-source initiative, DRR is constantly evolving, with practical augmentations and rigorously tested developments forming an intrinsic part of the initiative.
 There are several Working Groups which oversee developments across DRR.
-Each  owns its Roadmap, facilitated by the Chair.
+Each owns its roadmap, facilitated by the Chair.
 The Steering WG oversees the process and the integration across Working Groups.

 <table>
   <tr>